 The experiment involved 175 healthy adults, 89 of which were randomized to receive serotonin-boosting citalopram or placebo and the remaining 86 randomized to receive dopamine-boosting levodopa or placebo.
 The participants had to make choices in a harm aversion experiment regarding giving both themselves and other participants electric shocks for financial gain.

-86 times the participants were asked to decide between receiving a lower amount of money for less shocks to themselves or more money for more shocks.
-Likewise, they also had to make choices 86 times for shocking anonymous strangers, where the participant had to decide on which tradeoff was better, receive more money for themselves by inflicting a greater number of shocks to a stranger, or receive less money for themselves in order to electrocute the stranger a fewer number of times.
+86 times the participants were asked to decide between receiving either (i) a lower amount of money for less shocks to themselves or (ii) more money for more shocks.
+Likewise, they also had to make a choice 86 times about shocking anonymous strangers, where the participant had to decide on which tradeoff was better, (i) receive more money for themselves by inflicting a greater number of shocks to a stranger, or (ii) receive less money for themselves in order to electrocute the stranger a fewer number of times.

-The researchers had previously published a study of the harm aversion experiment that revealed that most people show a greater aversion to inflicting pain on others than towards themselves, which they coined being a hyperaltruistic disposition.
+The researchers had previously published a study using the harm aversion experiment that revealed that most people show a greater aversion to inflicting pain on others than towards themselves, which they coined as being in a ‘hyperaltruistic disposition’.

-Whereas those who had a pharmacological enhancement of dopamine by taking levodopa had their hyperaltruism reduced, and were more likely to inflict pain on others than themselves compared with control.
+Whereas those who experienced the pharmacological enhancement of dopamine by taking levodopa had a reduction in hyperaltruism, and were more likely to inflict pain on others than themselves compared with controls.
 Ultimately, this means that taking levodopa increases selfishness for monetary reward, which is backed by other studies.

-Interestingly, these decision altering affects of both drugs were dose dependent, meaning that the higher quantity of the drug that was taken, the stronger the effect on moral decision making.
+Interestingly, the decision altering effects of both drugs were dose-dependent, meaning that the higher quantity of the drug that was taken, the stronger the effect was on moral decision making.

-Looking at how quickly decisions were made on both drugs was also enlightening when considering other research on uncertainty.
-With citalopram it took longer for the participants to make their decision which the researchers interpreted as erring on the side of caution to avoid imposing unwanted levels of shocking pain on others.
+Looking at how quickly participants made decisions on both drugs was also enlightening when considering other research on uncertainty.
+With citalopram, it took longer for the participants to make their decision.
+The researchers interpreted this as ‘erring on the side of caution’ to avoid imposing unwanted levels of shocking pain on others.

-However, it is also important to note that citalopram enhanced the participants’ negative affect, which includes negative emotions like anger, contempt, disgust, guilt, fear and nervousness.
-It may be that enhanced worry and nervousness caused by healthy people taking citalopram and abnormally enhancing serotonin levels promotes harm aversion and cautious behavior, which may not be useful for overly harm avoidant, fearful and withdrawn psychiatric patients.
+However, it is also important to note that citalopram enhanced the participants’ negative affect, which includes negative emotions like anger, contempt, disgust, guilt, fear, and nervousness.
+It may be that enhanced worry and nervousness caused by healthy people taking citalopram and abnormally enhanced serotonin levels promotes harm aversion and cautious behavior, which may not be useful for overly harm avoidant, fearful, and withdrawn psychiatric patients.

-With levodopa on the other hand the authors suggest a mechanism by which levodopa reduces hyperaltruism through boosted dopamine levels reducing the variability of neural representations of other people, making the decision to cause pain a quicker and easier than without levodopa, in line with the current neuroscientific perspective on empathy.
+With levodopa, on the other hand, the authors suggest a mechanism by which levodopa reduces hyperaltruism through boosted dopamine levels that reduces the variability of neural representations of other people.
+This reduced variability is thought to make the decision to cause pain quicker and easier than without levodopa, in line with the current neuroscientific perspective on empathy.

-Dr Molly Crockett, lead author of the study reminds us that psychiatric drugs influencing moral decisions in healthy people has serious ethical implications of pharmacological interventions however,
+Dr Molly Crockett, lead author of the study reminds us that psychiatric drugs influencing moral decisions in healthy people has serious ethical implications for pharmacological interventions; however,

 “It is important to stress…that these drugs may have different effects in psychiatric patients compared to healthy people.
-More research is needed to determine whether [and how] these drugs affect moral decisions in [different groups of people] that take them for medical reasons.”
+More research is needed to determine whether [and how] these drugs affect moral decisions in [the different groups of people] that take them for medical reasons.”